emauton/emauton.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-I'm Cian Synnott, and this is where I put my technology-related writing.
+I'm Cian Synnott, and this is where I put my technology-related writing, with an occasional note about family or hobbies.

 I'm interested in large-scale distributed systems, approaches to production operations &amp; security, and how technical teams work.